lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To type text into a presentation click in one of the boxes for your theme and type in the text with controls for the text on the right hand side.
 To insert a picture press the button with what looks like a photograph of a tree and select the file you want to insert.

 On the left there is a panel showing what slides you currently have in left side of the window.
 To insert a new slide right click on this panel on the left and select new slide.
+To delete a slide on the left hand slide right click and select delete slide.

 Screenshot
 ----------